-Australian Apprenticeship Support Network providers are organisations contracted by the Department of Employment and Workplace Relations to deliver Australian Apprenticeship Support Network services.
-The Australian Apprenticeship Support Network Operating Guidelines outline the operating processes for providers.
+Apprentice Connect Australia Providers are organisations contracted by the Department of Employment and Workplace Relations to provide Australian Apprenticeship Support Services.
+The Australian Apprenticeship Support Services Operating Guidelines outline the operating processes for providers.

 Australian Qualifications Framework (AQF)

 The national policy for regulated qualifications in Australian education and training.
 It incorporates the qualifications from each education and training sector into a single comprehensive national qualifications framework.
 Further information can be found on the Australian Qualifications Framework website - www.aqf.edu.au.